PhilipYip1988/python-tutorials/anaconda/windows/install/readme.md

 <img src='./images/img_107.png' alt='img_107' width='450'/>

 In Anaconda, the Interactive Python shell is preinstalled.
 This is not installed in Miniconda.
 The Interactive Python shell can be found as the ```ipython``` application which also has the alias ```ipython3```.
-In the past when Python Version 2 and 3 were installed, the 3 was used to distinguish versions.
+In the past when Python Version 2 and 3 were installed, the 3 was used to distinguish between the versions.
 Now that Python 2 has reached end of life and is not installed, the alias without the 3 is typically used:

 <img src='./images/img_108.png' alt='img_108' width='450'/>